 Graves responded by bringing his ship closer to the shore in readiness to burn Mount Vernon, offering one more chance for Lund to come aboard to talk.
 Fearing for the fate of the Estate, Lund boarded the ship taking "a small present of poultry" for the ship's commanding officer.
 Graves "expressed his personal respect for the character of the General," commended Lund's response to the situation, and "assured him nothing but his having misconceived the terms of the first answer could have induced him…to entertain the idea of taking the smallest measure offensive to so illustrious a character as the General."

 A list noting the fourteen men and three women who escaped on the Savage was compiled by Lund Washington.
-The runways included: Peter, Lewis and Frank, all described as "old," Frederick, forty-five years old and an overseer, Gunner a brickmaker who was in his mid-forties, Harry a "Horseler" around forty years old, Tom, and Sambo who were both twenty and described as "stout and Healthy."
-In addition were: Thomas a seventeen year old house servant, Peter who was fifteen years old, Stephen a twenty year old cooper, twenty-five year old James, Watty (or Wally) a twenty year old weaver, Daniel who was nineteen years old, Lucy who was twenty, Esther who was eighteen, and Deborah who was sixteen years old.2
+Those attempting to free themselves included: Peter, Lewis and Frank, all described as "old;" Frederick, forty-five years old and an overseer; Gunner a brickmaker who was in his mid-forties; Harry a "Horseler" around forty years old; Tom and Sambo who were both twenty and described as "stout and Healthy."
+In addition, were: Thomas a seventeen-year-old house servant, Peter who was fifteen years old, Stephen a twenty-year-old cooper, twenty-five-year-old James, Watty (or Wally) a twenty-year-old weaver, Daniel who was nineteen years old, Lucy who was twenty, Esther who was eighteen, and Deborah who was sixteen years old.2

 Washington was significantly disappointed with Lund's response, writing to his cousin on April 30 that he was "very sorry to hear of your loss; I am a little sorry to hear of my own; but that which gives me most concern, is, that you should go on board the enemys Vessels, and furnish them with refreshments. . .
 It would have been a less painful circumstance to me, to have heard, that in consequence of your non-compliance with their request, they had burnt my House, and laid the Plantation in ruins."4